NBCLab/power-replication/NOTES.md

 Someone posted on OpenNeuro about this issue >1 year ago, but received no response.
 I just removed the folder (and corresponding entry in participants.tsv) completely.

+## dset-cohen

+Echos 2 and 3 seem to consistently be impacted by a slice-wise artifact.
+I assume the artifact is related to the ASL sequence.
+I am not removing these echos though.

 ## dset-dalenberg

 I removed all FlavorRun files.